dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 * Why this problem is difficult?

+Challenges should be **major** and **important**, and also should corresponds to the **major design** in our solution.
+A minor problem solved by some tricks in the solution should not be viewed as challenges.

 ## Opportunities

 The Opportunities section should reveal the golden key, the very subtle angle that we can view and solve the problem, the special observation we found to trigger the following design.